Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 1. There also are two links provided on the home page under the **Try one of the following Azure App Role driven operations** heading.
 These links will result in an access denied error if the signed-in user is not present in the expected role.
 Sign-out and sign-in with a user account with the correct role assignment to view the contents of these pages.

-> Note: You need to be a tenant admin to view the page that lists all the groups and roles the signed-in user is assigned to.
-It requires the **Directory.Read.All** permission to work.
-If you run into the **AADSTS65001: The user or administrator has not consented to use the application** error, provide [admin consent](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-user-consent#grant-admin-consent-when-registering-an-app-in-the-azure-portal) to your app in the portal.
-Sign-out and sign-in again to make the page work as expected.

-When you click on the page that fetches the signed-in user's roles and group assignments, the sample will attempt to obtain consent from you for the **Directory.Read.All** permission using [incremental consent](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison#incremental-and-dynamic-consent).
+When you click on the page that fetches the signed-in user's roles and group assignments, the sample will attempt to obtain consent from you for the **User.Read** permission using [incremental consent](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison#incremental-and-dynamic-consent).

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.